tobega/tailspin-v0/TailspinReference.md

 ## Matchers
 A matcher is a condition enclosed by angle brackets.
-A sequence of matchers is evaluated from the start to the end, where the first matcher that matches the current value will have its block executed for that current value.
+A sequence of matchers is evaluated from the start to the end, where the first matcher that matches the _current value_ will have its block executed for that _current value_.
 * Empty condition always matches `<>`
 * Value equals, a [dereferenced value](#dereference) matches according to standard rules of equality
 * Numeric condition, [arithmetic expression](#arithmetic-expression) matches if equal, e.g. `<5>` for "equals 5"